• Skip to primary navigation

 Print Pin Rate

-This easy Pistachio Cake recipe from scratch requires just a few minutes of hands-on preparation time and 10 ingredients.
+This easy Pistachio Cake recipe requires just a few minutes of hands-on preparation time and 10 ingredients.
 Made from scratch with freshly ground pistachios, without artificial colors or cake mix.

 Ingredients